eneskasoglu/eneskasoglu.github.io/index.md

 I am an Embedded Software Engineer with expertise in C/C++, RTOS, FPGA, and Linux-based platforms.
 Currently, I work at Bertrandt Ingenieurbüro GmbH as an Embedded Software Engineer.
 Previously, I worked as an R&D Specialist Engineer at Arçelik and Embedded Software Engineer at Teknolojik İşler Ofisi.
+For more details, check the [About](/about) page.
 ---

 This website contains my [personal info](/about)  , experiences, and side projects.